majdialali/NLP-models/README.md

-- model2 consists of the following steps:
+- model 2 consists of the following steps:

   -Logistic Regresjon for identifying which language a word belongs to via its phonetic features (transcriptions)
     -training, predicting, evaluatiing, l Analysing of the model